Foreign Company Setup Options in Malaysia

 |Cap on Number of Members||Yes, max 50||Not Applicable||Not Applicable|

-– Two resident directors are required, who need not be Malaysians but must have valid work permits and a principal residential address within Malaysia.
+– One resident director are required, who need not be Malaysians but must have valid work permits and a principal residential address within Malaysia.

 – Practising company/ qualified secretaries, public accountants or lawyers who are registered with the Companies Commission of Malaysia (CCM) can provide assistance with the incorporation documents and other requirements.

 |Must have at least one Malaysia Resident Agent to set up the Branch||– The proposed operational expenditure of the RE must be at least RM300,000 per annum.